In-grid-collective/servPubWiki/Workshop/05-VPN and Reverse Proxy Server workshop_new.md

 cd /tmp
 ```

-Download tinc 1.1 with wget and uncompres the downloaded item to a folder with tar.
+Download tinc 1.1pre17 (every node needs the same version of tinc) with wget and uncompress the downloaded item to a folder with tar.

 ``` shell
 wget https://www.tinc-vpn.org/packages/tinc-1.1pre17.tar.gz